andrew-canaday/fast_tolower/README.md

 Simply converting the input string pointers to integer pointer types is the obvious approach.
 However, on architectures with *strict alignment* this may cause the program *to abort*.
-Many modern systems will allow you to voilate strict alignment rules, but as a result the machine generates extra instructions to shift data across word boundaries before the computations are performed.
+Many modern systems will allow you to violate strict alignment rules, but as a result the machine generates extra instructions to shift data across word boundaries before the computations are performed.